Marcus Smart NBA Playoffs Player Props: Celtics vs. 76ers

-Marcus Smart and the rest of the Boston Celtics take the court versus the Philadelphia 76ers in the NBA Playoffs on Tuesday, at 7:30 PM ET.
+Marcus Smart will hope to make a difference for the Boston Celtics at 7:30 PM on Thursday against the Philadelphia 76ers in the 2023 NBA Playoffs.

-In this article we will dive into Smart's prop bets, using stats to help you make good selections.
+Now let's examine Smart's available prop bets, with a particular eye on stats and trends to help you make good picks.

 Marcus Smart Prop Bets vs. the 76ers